FlorianXXIV/et_sub_ruegen/README.md

 If you do want to play with UI mods you can remove the dependency part of the descriptor.mod file, this should work with versions 0.2.0 and below.

 if you want to use aspects of this mod you are free to do so.

+### To install:
+1. Install Extendet Timeline mod
+2. Extract archive into folder within Mod folder
+3. Add Extended Timeline and this mod to playset and make sure both are enabled
+4. choose playset and press play
+5. enjoy :)